Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

 # Manage a variant set

 You can create a variant set for a product.
-A variant is a special characteristics of a product, for instance the size or the color.
+A variant is a special characteristic of a product, for instance the size or the color.

 ## Create a variant set